EXL/2048/2048-Toolbox/2048-ThinkC/ReadMe.md

 ## Build

-1. Drag-and-drop "TODO" floppy disk image to the Mini vMac emulator window, then copy folder with name "2048-ThinkC" on your main storage drive.
+1. Drag-and-drop "TODO" floppy disk image to the Mini vMac emulator window, then copy "2048-ThinkC" folder on the storage drive.
 2. Open "2048-ThinkC:2048-ThinkC.π" project file with Symantec THINK C IDE.
 3. In the main menu choose "Project" => "Build Application...", then click "Yes" button.
 4. Save application as 2048-ThinkC with "Smart Link" option, replace existing file.